March 25, 2026

 Final Takeaway

-If you are also earning capital gains from selling shares or mutual fund units, those need to be handled separately from dividend income.
-Our capital gains tax guide covers the current rates and exemptions in detail.
+If you are in the 30% bracket with meaningful dividend income, especially from foreign stocks, professional guidance before filing is worth the effort.
+If you are also earning capital gains from selling shares or mutual fund units, those are handled entirely separately under Schedule CG.
+Our capital gains tax guide covers current rates and exemptions in detail.
 And if you hold mutual funds across growth and IDCW plans, the mutual fund taxation guide explains how each plan type is treated after the July 2024 changes.

 FAQs